CP1404/Practicals/prac_02/README.md

 `open('data.txt', 'w')` the new file "data.txt" is created in the same folder as the Python file in your PyCharm project.

-Create a new file called **files.py** and do all of the following in it:
+Create a new file called **files.py** and do all of the following *separate questions* in it:
+Note: the intention is to give you experience using different ways to read files.
+Make sure you're confident with:

+- `read()`
+- `readline()`
+- `readlines()`
+- `for line in file`

-1. Write a program that asks the user for their name, then opens a file called "name.txt" and writes that name to it.
+1. Write code that asks the user for their name, then opens a file called "name.txt" and writes that name to it.

-2. Write a program that opens "name.txt" and reads the name (as above) then prints,
+2. Write code that opens "name.txt" and reads the name (as above) then prints,
     "Your name is Bob" (or whatever the name is in the file).

-3. Create a text file called "numbers.txt" (You can create a simple text file in PyCharm with Ctrl+N, choose "File" and save it in your project).
-Put the numbers 17 and 42 on separate lines in the file and save it:
+3. Create a text file called `numbers.txt` and save it in your `prac_02` directory.
+Put the following three numbers on separate lines in the file and save it:
     17
     42
+    400
-    Write a program that opens "numbers.txt", reads the numbers and adds them together then prints the result, which should be...
+    Write code that opens "numbers.txt", reads only the first two numbers and adds them together then prints the result, which should be...
 59.

-4.  **Extended** (perhaps only do this if you're cruising... if you are struggling, just read the solution) ...
-    Now extend your program so that it can print the total for a file containing *any* number of numbers.
+4. Now write a fourth block of code that prints the total for all lines in `numbers.txt` or a file with *any* number of numbers.

 ## Password Checker